FakerealDetection/FakeImageScan/README.md

 ### 🔹 Inpainting Accuracy (SSIM-based)

-Compute inpainting accuracy by comparing the original image with the inpainted (completed) image using **SSIM**:
+Compute inpainting accuracy by comparing the original image with the inpainted (completed) image using **SSIM**.
+Inpainting is performed using **[Pluralistic Inpainting](https://github.com/lyndonzheng/Pluralistic-Inpainting/tree/master)**.

 ```bash
 python Accuracy.py \